mongodb/docs/source/includes/facts/fact-om-in-multi-clusters-summary-of-diffs.rst

-To deploy an |onprem| instance in the central cluster and connect to it, use the following procedures:
+To deploy a single |onprem| instance in the operator cluster and connect to it, use the following procedures:

 - :ref:`Review the Ops Manager resource architecture <meko-om-arch>`
 - :ref:`Review the Ops Manager resource considerations and prerequisites <plan-om-resource>`
 - :ref:`Deploy an Ops Manager instance on the central cluster with TLS encryption <deploy-om-container>`

-These procedures are the same as the procedures for single clusters deployed with the |k8s-op-short| with the following exceptions:
+These procedures are the same as the procedures for deploying |onprem| in single clusters with the following exceptions:

 - **Set the context and the namespace.**